Sim4n6/DFIR_Realtime/README.md

 # DFIR_Realtime Dashboard
 A Twitter Bot embedded inside a flasked web app to show :
- - The Best last 100 tweets.
+ - The last 05 tweets.
  - Realtime Stream of #DFIR hashtag
- - Today Date and Random nice photo from Unsplash.
+ - Today DateTime and Random nice photo from Unsplash.

  # To access URL :
  [DFIR-Realtime](http://dfir-realtime.herokuapp.com)